Resources / Support Groups

 White Deer Run staff, Margaret Eckles-Ray, BA, CRS, is a full time mobile assessor in our local community.
 She can assist persons interested in attending treatment services for drug and alcohol dependency issues.
 She is also available to help with insurance pre-certifications.

-The Mobile Assessor accepts most commercial insurance plans and also work with other funding sources to make sure that everyone can access affordable treatment.
+The Mobile Assessor works with most commercial insurance plans and also with other funding sources to make sure that everyone can access affordable treatment.
 To make a referral for any client, regardless of funding please call:

 Margaret Eckles-Ray 717-472-3056